-“The Compound Effect is the principle of reaping huge rewards from a series of small, smart choices.
-Our present reality is an outcome of the little, seemingly innocuous decisions that have added up to your current bank balance,waist line, business success, relationship status, etc.
+During an interview with Rory Vaden, Darren Hardy, author of The Compound Effect, defined it as “the principle of reaping huge rewards from a series of small, smart choices.
+Our present reality is an outcome of the little, seemingly innocuous decisions that have added up to your current bank balance, waistline, business success, relationship status, etc.

-Success is not a result of grand acts of bravery, quantum leaps or heroic feats.
+Success is not a result of grand acts of bravery, quantum leaps, or heroic feats.
 Success is earned in the moment-to-moment decisions that in themselves make no visible difference whatsoever, but the accumulated compounding effect is profound.
 It’s the “magic” Einstein described as the ‘8th wonder of the world.’
 The results it produces may look like magic, but in fact, they’re the certain outcome of a very practical, logical, and mathematically predictable process.
 As fantastic a result as compound interest can have on your money, so can the correct choices have on your life.”

-A software programmer friend, once told me: “You know, in certain programming styles the goal is to fail fast.
+A software programmer friend once told me: “You know, in certain programming styles, the goal is to fail fast.
 If something goes wrong, the idea is to admit failure early and do something different, instead of just going down the wrong path forever.”

-, For example, meal planning consistently, eating more fresh fruits and vegetables, fewer processed foods, working to stay present in the moment, drinking half your body weight in water each day, read 30 minutes or more of personal development books/podcasts/articles, spending time with friends/family and improve those relationships, organizing my time most efficiently.
+It is time to “fail forward,” friends!
+We all have areas of our life that we want to improve!
+I have a list of things I plan to continue to try, fail, learn (repeat)!
+For example, meal planning consistently, eating more fresh fruits and vegetables, fewer processed foods, working to stay present in the moment, drinking half your body weight in ounces of water each day, read 30 minutes or more of personal development books/podcasts/articles, spending time with friends/family and improve those relationships, organizing my time most efficiently.

 Do you choose to fail forward with me?

 Pingback: Self-Compassion: Becoming Friends With Your Mind ~ Juliana Crawley, MAP